lightdock/lightdock.github.io/tutorials/lightdock-rust.md

 ## 1. Introduction

 LightDock-Rust is a new implementation of the LightDock software in the [Rust programming language](https://www.rust-lang.org/).
-Rust was designed for performance and reliavility, and it is amazingly fast and memory-efficient (no runtime or garbage collector).
+Rust was designed for performance and reliability, and it is amazingly fast and memory-efficient (no runtime or garbage collector).

 Not all LightDock has been rewritten in Rust, only the simulation part of the pipeline which is `lightdock3.py` Python script.
 Moreoever, this new Rust version only has support for the DFIRE scoring function.
 However, **residue restraints, ANM and membrane beads are fully supported**.